 The proposals are that estate agents should work primarily for buyers but also deal with selling the houses which their buying clients want to move out of.

 To implement them, would require a change in thinking amongst present-day estate agents and so I call on them to scrutinise, discuss and hopefully agree these proposals in full in order to improve the way the market currently works.

 If no such action is taken that would mean the continuance of the status quo with continuing price spikes, more aborted sales and continuing stress in the marketplace – including per se, lower net earnings by estate agents themselves.

 Full details of my proposals and how they could be implemented may be read on the link below:

 My proposal for the way housing in England and Wales should be marketed is based on changing from vendor-centric estate agencies to buyer-oriented ones.
-It is called The Hendry Solution.
+It is called The House Price Virtuoso Solution (previously The Hendry Solution).
 It would not cost very much at all to implement and would bring massive benefits to all local marketplaces.

 It is how to improve the UK housing market.